Sugar Pursuit

 • In the bowl of a stand mixer fitted with a paddle attachment (or you can use a bowl and a hand mixer), beat the butter and sugar on medium-high for 2-3 minutes or until it resembles a thick, homogenous paste.

-• Then, add the egg and food coloring and beat until emulsified.
+• Then, add the egg and food coloring (In the photos, the cookies are made without food coloring) and beat until emulsified.

 • Add the dry ingredients and beat on the lowest speed just until no dry ingredients are left.